andrelcmoreira/pool-day/README.md

 #### Overview

-`pool-day` is a simple thread pool library for C/C++ applications and yes, the name was chosen as a homage to my favorite counter-strike's map: `fy_pool_day`.
+`pool-day` is a simple thread pool library for C/C++ applications built around POSIX threads.
+And yes, the name of the library was chosen as a homage to my favorite counter-strike's map: `fy_pool_day`.

 #### Building